 If you do want to go the DIY route, consider including:

 🩹 Get the Day Hike First Aid Kit here. 🩹

 Having a travel towel on-hand can be a godsend, whether you want to dry off after a dip in the river or clean up after an unexpected rain.

 You want to go with something lightweight that dries quickly.
 No one wants to add a ton of extra weight to their daypack lugging around a beach towel.
 It definitely makes you feel better after a summer swim!

 9. Compact Trekking Poles

 Trekking poles are a must-have for avid hikers.
 Not only do they help maintain your balance and reduce the strain on your joints and back, but they also provide more stability when you take on more challenging terrain.

 I always thought trekking poles look a little ridiculous but I would have given anything to have some on a few of the hikes I did this year.
-Especially in Rothrock State Forest in PA – hiking was one of the best things to do near Bellefonte.
+I was especially glad a friend gave me a walking stick while hiking near State College, PA – also one of the best things to do near Bellefonte.